China's wealth plans threaten post-COVID boom in European luxury stocks | ExBulletin

 Barclays overweighted the sector, citing the recent marked underperformance.

 UBS said the steep devaluation meant short-term uncertainty in China was taken into account.
-There is a “good opportunity to buy high quality names,” he said, mentioning Richemont, whose shares are down 9% since its peak in August.
+There is a good buying opportunity for high quality names, he said, mentioning Richemont, whose shares are down 9% since its peak in August.

 Historically, amid potential concerns about a Chinese slowdown, the sector has downgraded against the MSCI Europe index by an average of 15 to 30 percentage points, in line with recent repricing, UBS analysts calculated.

-(Reporting by Joice Alves, additional reporting Danilo Masoni; Editing by Rachel Armstrong and Emelia Sithole-Matarise)
+Reporting by Joice Alves, additional reporting by Danilo Masoni; Editing by Rachel Armstrong and Emelia Sithole-Matarise

 |